-- Acclaimed Flop: Currently Adam Sandler's second best reviewed film (beaten in 2017 by The Meyerowitz Stories), yet didn't even make back it's $25 million budget
+- Acclaimed Flop: Currently Adam Sandler's second best reviewed film (beaten in 2017 by The Meyerowitz Stories and later Uncut Gems), yet didn't even make back it's $25 million budget

 - Playing Against Type: Hard to imagine an actor who's known for low-brow comedy is a star role in a rather serious film.